A Proven Dyslexia-Friendly Reading Program

 What does this mean?

-Often, those who struggle to read believe that they just aren’t smart enough to learn.
-But the truth is that dyslexia has nothing to do with intelligence and everything to do with how the brain is wired to process information.
-That’s why, in addition to reading instruction, my students also get cognitive development exercises and therapies to rewire the brain and create new neural pathways.
+Many children who struggle with reading start to believe they aren’t smart enough to learn.
+The truth is, dyslexia isn’t about intelligence—it’s about how the brain processes information.
+That’s why, alongside structured reading instruction, my students also do cognitive development exercises and therapies that help rewire the brain and build new neural pathways for learning.

 The Barton program requires year-round participation.